d12frosted/elpa-mirror/gnu/tmr-readme.txt

 2.1 Grid view
 ─────────────

-  Timers can be viewed in a grid with `tmr-tabulated-view'.
+  Timers can be viewed in a grid with `tmr-tabulated-view' (alias `tmr-list-timers').
 The data is placed in the `*tmr-tabulated-view*' buffer and looks like this:

   ┌────
   │ Start      End        Remaining  Description